lknknm/hipass-pass-gen/README.md

 Initially, this password generator was using [this set of functions written](https://github.com/jleffler/soq/tree/6118083dc6af1daa0a0f0f54d6414f2f6c0e9049/src/so-7594-6155) by [Jonathan Leffler](https://github.com/jleffler).
 His random seed generation uses the widespread `/dev/random` and `/dev/urandom` devices as a [cryptographically secure pseudorandom number generator](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) with `rand48` seeding.

 Although this solution was satisfactory enough for the scope of this project, C++ has more variety of random seed generation algorithms to choose from and consequently algorithms that have more bits of entropy and better uniform distributions, such as the mt19937.
 The stock `device` from the C++'s random library is known for not having the need of being non-deterministic (i.e. being truly random in runtime, as opposed from compile time, meaning it could generate the same number in every run for some systems).
-For these reasons, this password generator uses the `randutils.hpp` C++ random number generator API by Melissa E. O'Neill, carefully explained in [her blog, pcg-random.org](https://www.pcg-random.org/posts/simple-portable-cpp-seed-entropy.html)
+For the aforementioned reasons, this password generator uses the `randutils.hpp` C++ random number generator API by Melissa E. O'Neill, carefully explained in [her blog, pcg-random.org](https://www.pcg-random.org/posts/simple-portable-cpp-seed-entropy.html)

 The random number generator is defined in the `rand.cpp` file, integrated with the C code via the C++ ABI (Application Binary Interface), called by the `generator.c` file:
 ```cpp